haylinmoore/kangaroo/README.md

 In addition to that, the jump box allows the IPs 192.168.0.2 and 192.168.0.3 to jump to ANY ip address as long as they are on the same L2.

 ## Layer 2
-There are currently 2 options for OnL2.
-"TTL1" will send out an empty UDP packet destined for the host with a TTL of 1 and only allow access if the IP that responds with an ICMP timeout is the same IP as destined, it is current IPv4 only.
+OnL2 is handled by sending out an ICMP/ICMPv6 packet with a TTL/HopLimit of 1 to the specified host.
+If a reply is sent and it's from the destination IP, then the jump box takes that to mean it is on the same L2.
-"Simple" will send out a ICMP ping to the host and then get the iproute2 neigh table to see if the host is an IP neighbor, this works for IPv4 and IPv6.

 ## IPSets
 The IPSets are a simple list of IP addresses and CIDR ranges.